elektric/AdvisoryBoard/README.md

 * Teaching datacomm, networking, software quality
 * Has embedded systems background.

+# John Fick
+* Program coordinator for EMS
+* 80% of students stay in state.
+* Looking for corporate sponsorships, lectures, etc
+* Looking to tour facilities, shake some hands.

 ## 3. CS and SE Annual Reports
 * ABET Accredidation - Lisa is training to be an ABET evaluator